Emma Pearson

 Further information

-If you would like to book an exploratory session please email, text or call me and leave a voice message.
+If you would like to book an exploratory session please email me, text or call and leave a voice message.
 I will need to know whether you are looking for online or in person therapy and I will need a brief sense of what brings you to seek therapy.
 I aim to respond within 48-hours during the working week, unless I am on leave.
-If I am on leave, if you email you will receive my out-of-office with details.
+Unfortunately, my out of office stating when I am on leave does not seem to come through to anyone making an inquiry via Counselling Directory but if I am away I will get back to you as soon as I am back at work.

 Meeting for an initial session gives us a fuller opportunity to consider if we feel like a good ‘fit’ for each other.
 If I don't think I'm the right therapist for you I will say so.
 Otherwise I will offer you a couple of days to have a think and get back to me to confirm if you want to start working with me.
 Beginning counselling can feel like a big step and I believe it's important you feel as comfortable and confident about the process as possible.